gildasmorvan/similar2logo/README.md

 * cohesion: bois tend to move towards boids that are too far away.

-While these rules are essentially heuristic, they can be implemented defining three areas for each principle.
+While these rules are essentially heuristic, they can be implemented defining three areas (repulsion, orientation, attraction) for each principle.

 * Boids change their orientation to get away from other boids in the repulsion area,